View Current

 (14) All University-managed communication channels must comply with the University's Brand Guidelines.

-(15) Staff wishing to create a channel with the intent to enhance the University's reputation, expertise and/or offerings, must seek approval from Marketing and Communications via the Marketing & Communications Policy Enquiry Form.
+(15) Staff wishing to create a channel with the intent to enhance the University's reputation, expertise and/or offerings, must seek approval from Future Students, Communications & Engagement via the Marketing & Communications Policy Enquiry Form.

 (17) Staff wishing to share third party user-generated content from any public platform on a University-managed channel, with the intent to promote the University, must obtain consent in writing from the content owner, before use.